 Generate code for a little-endian target.
 This is the default.

-Enable generation of extra conditional-branch instructions.
+Enable or disable generation of extra conditional-branch instructions.
 Enabled for CPU v2 and above.

-Enable 32-bit jump instructions.
+Enable or disable generation of 32-bit jump instructions.
 Enabled for CPU v3 and above.

-Enable 32-bit ALU instructions.
+Enable or disable generation of 32-bit ALU instructions.
 Enabled for CPU v3 and above.

 Disable BPF Compile Once - Run Everywhere (CO-RE) support.
 BPF CO-RE support is enabled by default when generating BTF debug information for the BPF target.